 Generally, we see during testing that adding any visual icon will help increase the user’s general level of perceived security.
-However, we wanted to look a little deeper into which seals and icons inspire the highest level of confidence in users, and we’ve therefore conducted two quantitative studies testing various site seals.
-We ran the first study in 2013 and then the second in 2016, both asking the same question: “Which badge gives you the best sense of trust when paying online?”
+However, we wanted to look a little deeper into which seals and icons inspire the highest level of confidence in users, and we’ve therefore conducted several quantitative studies testing various site seals.
+We ran the first study in 2013 a second in 2016, a third in 2019, a fourth study in 2020, a fifth study in 2021, and a sixth study in 2022, with each asking the same question: “Which badge gives you the best sense of trust when paying online?”

-The 2016 test results tell largely the same story as our 2013 results.
+The 2022 test results tell largely the same story as our 2021, 2020, 2019, 2016, and 2013 results.
 The SSL seal from Norton dominates as the seal that establishes the best sense of trust, followed by three trust seals, with several of the SSL seals performing rather low.
-Looking at the results, it’s very interesting to note that the seals from well-known consumer-facing brands, like Norton and Google, perform very well.
+Looking at the results, it’s very interesting to note that the seals from well-known consumer-facing brands, like Norton and Google, perform very well (even though Google no longer uses the ‘Trusted Store’ seal).
 This suggests that it’s at least to some extent possible for e-commerce sites to leverage the recognizability of these brands.

 .. the homemade seal performed significantly better than the SSL seals issued by established vendors ..